GalacticQuasar/vibe-match/README.md

 Join us on this musical journey, and let's vibe together!
 If you have any questions or suggestions, feel free to reach out! 🎤

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🤝 Acknowledgments

 - [Spotify Web API](https://developer.spotify.com/documentation/web-api/) for providing access to a wealth of music data.
 - [Next.js](https://nextjs.org/) for powering our application with server-side rendering capabilities.
 - [Tailwind CSS](https://tailwindcss.com/) for enabling rapid styling and customization.
-- All the amazing developers who contributed to making this project a reality! 🙌